670 Class Syllabus

 LECTURE: When to shoot-not shoot.
 Laws related to taking still photographs in a variety of situations.
 The different ethical conventions for editing photographs.
 Knowing your rights as a photojournalist.
 Dealing with officials and law enforcement authorities.
 Class discussion on ethical and moral considerations while gathering material.

-In-class assignment: Introduction to 360Video capture cameras and techniques.
+In-class assignment: Discussion on manual exposure and why it matters.
 If possible, do some shooting in-class and around Knight Hall.

 HOMEWORK:

 Assignment #5 (50 points): “Leading Lines”-Find images/situations that rely heavily on the Leading Lines concept of composition.
 Think about changing your perspective.
 High angles, low angles, dramatic angles.
 Use patterns and textures to “lead” your viewer through your image.
-Post your best 4 to 6 images.
+Post your best 4 to 6 images before the start of class next week.

 -Edit assignment #5